mulesoft/docs-exchange/api-docs/2-Getting Started.md

     </build>
 ```

-##### Requirements:
+If the build fails during the deploy stage with a status code of 412 (Precondition Failed), then the `<goal>exchange-pre-deploy</goal>` has not been executed.
+To fix this error, ensure that goal is set inside the executions section of the plugin.

-If during the deploy stage the build fails with a status code of 412 (Precondition Failed) as follows:
+The error looks similar to this:

 ```
 [INFO] BUILD FAILURE